ashvardanian/SimSIMD/include/README.md

 });
 ```

-We recommend [Fork Union](https://github.com/ashvardanian/ForkUnion) for that host-side orchestration.
+We recommend [ForkUnion](https://github.com/ashvardanian/ForkUnion) for that host-side orchestration.
 OpenMP is still a reasonable fit if the rest of your application already uses it.
 Manual thread pools and task systems also work well because the kernels have explicit row-range interfaces.